jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-02-computer-science-distilled-feedback.md

 I already finished the book!
 It took me a very long time to finish it because there are other things I had to do/read.

-I think the author has a similar mindset as the author of [betterexplained.com](https://betterexplained.com) --- explain Maths/CS in simple terms to capture the interest of people to study more about them.
+I think the author has a similar mindset as the author of [betterexplained.com](https://betterexplained.com) --- explain Maths/CS concepts in simple terms to capture the interest of people to study more about them.

 I believe that it is a very good book for software developers who wants an overview of computer science.